Contact Us

 As the tube nears its end, the last remaining segment must be held by the rear chuck, preventing the laser from cutting all the way to the very end.
 This results in an unusable scrap piece, commonly referred to as the tail, impacting material yield and increasing operational costs.

-• **Inherent Tailing:** A significant length of material (often 200mm to 500mm or more, depending on the machine) remains as scrap at the end of each tube.
+• Inherent Tailing: A significant length of material remains as scrap at the end of each tube.

 • Material Loss: This tailing accumulates over time, leading to substantial material waste, especially in high-volume production environments.